Do you have a blog? Do this to improve your SEO positioning

 The elements to focus on for the positioning of the blog originate from the theme, that is, what topic we are going to write about:

-Choosing a theme based on keywords that are trending or are relevant to the business or brand segment is essential.
+Choosing a theme based on keywords that are trending or relevant to the brand sector or segment is essential.

-TIP: A tool that can guide you to know what to write about is Google Trends , this free tool from the Google search engine and helps us identify topics or words related to the blog's niche market.
+TIP: A tool that can guide you to know what to write about is Google Trends , this free tool from the Google search engine and helps us identify topics or words related to the blog's market niche.

 *We recommend adding an image/video as a visual break from the text.

-After the theme, we must focus on more technical elements to evaluate the SEO positioning of the blog, these elements lie in the following list:
+After the topic, we must focus on more technical elements to evaluate the SEO positioning of the blog, these elements are in the following list:

 3. Content